ArtemKimUSC/CTFM/README.md

 ```

 ## 3. Test conda environments
-Once created, try to activate the conda environment and load the susieR library and make sure there are no errors.
+Once created, try to activate the conda environment, test LDSC build and the susieR library to make sure there are no errors.

 ```bash
 conda activate ctfm